MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/consume-source-maps-from-azure.md

 <!-- ====================================================================== -->
 ## Check the status of downloaded source maps

-You can check the status of your source maps by opening the **Source Maps Monitor** tool.
+You can check the status of your source maps by using the **Source Maps Monitor** tool.

 To learn more about the **Source Maps Monitor** tool and how it can help monitor which source files requested source maps, and whether those source maps were loaded, see [Source Maps Monitor tool](../source-maps-monitor/source-maps-monitor-tool.md).